pandudw/subdomain-scanner/README.md

 # Subdomain Scanner

-Subdomain Enumerator is a simple tool to retrieve a list of subdomains for a given domain along with their status codes.
+Subdomain Scanner is a simple tool to retrieve a list of subdomains for a given domain along with their status codes.

 ## Prerequisites
 - `api_key`: Your domain registrar API key.